sidn-walmart/ORBIT/README.md

 # OT Onboarding Agent

-A Wibey AI agent purpose-built for the Walmart OT/ICS/IoT Security team.
+A Wibey AI agent purpose-built for the Walmart IoT/ OT Security team.
 It acts as an always-available SME, research assistant, and onboarding guide — combining internal Walmart knowledge sources with authoritative external OT intelligence platforms.

 ---